Tsegaye16/Video-generator/README.md

 pip install -r requirements.txt
 ```

-4. Create a `.env` file in the `v2/server` directory and configure the following keys:
+4. Create a `.env` file in the `server` directory and configure the following keys:

    ```
    HEYGEN_API_KEY=<your_heygen_api_key>